June-Skeeter/Module6_GEOS270/docs/Application_Part2.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5jaULGb5ux4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You will be emailed a link to download the data.
-Extract the file to your Modlue5 project then import the PA_Data folder in your PA_RiskAssesment project.
+Extract the file to your Modlue5 project then import the data into your PA_RiskAssesment_Inputs feature dataset.
 Name it PA_Roads.